 I had done a quit claim deed prior to her passing on her house she owned.
 I am now trying to sell the home and Title company says I need Permission from the court to sell.
 Can I do an small estate affidavit less than $40,000 for the title of her home?

 A small estates affidavit is for certain items of tangible and intangible personal property.
 A house and the land it occupies would be real property.
 The appointment of an administrator (no will) or executor (will) is necessary to effectuate a transfer of a decedent's real property.
-If there is no...Read more »
+If there...Read more »

 If work is done as a subcontractor on residential real estate, there is a process provided for by statute to file a mechanic's lien on the property.
 For improvements to existing residential property, the statute is K.S.A.
 60-1103A (for new residential property K.S.A.
 60-1103B).
 The filing of a...Read more »